jpetrucciani/archives/README.rst

 Testing
 -------

-Tests can (almost) be run with tox!
+Tests can be run with tox!

 .. code-block:: bash

    # run tests
    tox

+   # only one version of python
+   tox -e py36

 Todo